ejfeilich/ejfeilich.github.io/content/authors/admin/_index.md

 I am an economist in the Office of Economic Policy in the U.S. Department of the Treasury.
 My research explores the interactions between macroeconomic policy and economic inequality.

-Views and opinions expressed are my own and do not necessarily represent official Treasury positions or policy.
+Views expressed are my own and do not necessarily represent official positions or policy of the U.S. Department of the Treasury.